 2. Walmart Successfully Pioneered the OTIF Metric as a Way to Increase Supplier Performance.

 It was just in 2017 that Wamart launched the first-ever On-Time In-Full (OTIF) initiative.
 Within inner supply chain circles, the Walmart OTIF initiative has become legendary as a way to manage suppliers and achieve supply chain excellence.
-Basically, Walmart (as many other companies are now doing) is using this metric to measure supplier performance and apply financial penalties if their OTIF benchmark is not met.
+Basically, Walmart (as many other companies are now doing) uses the OTIF metric to measure supplier performance and apply financial penalties if this metric’s benchmark is not met.
 Indeed, this has proven key for Walmart for keeping items in stock.
 So, especially for companies with a lot of suppliers, following Walmart’s example goes a long way toward achieving supply chain excellence.

-- Delivery Terms.
+- Purchase Order Delivery Terms.
 PO states that the supplier will ship 100 cases that will arrive on January 10.
 With 3% penalty, if late.

 - Late Delivery.
 Supplier’s shipment is one week late, and only 85 cases were shipped.